Classification-Team-CW5/Team-CW5-Notebook/README.md

 Whenever you open a Windows Explorer folder, you’ll see an address bar similar to that in a web browser.
 By default, it shows the path of the current folder.
 In this address bar, you can enter in text and navigate to other directories manually.

-Once you’ve entered your specific folder with Windows Explorer, you can simply press `ALT` + `D`, type in `cmd` and press Enter.
+Once you’ve entered your specific folder with Windows Explorer, you can simply press `ALT` + `D`, type in `cmd` and press `Enter`.
 You can then type `jupyter notebook` to launch Jupyter Notebook within that specific folder.

 <img src= "https://miro.medium.com/max/1400/0*5l8imTsZnIvqFDk4.gif" alt="Windows Explorer" title="Windows Explorer"/>